hrfofut/idb/README.md

 ### Production
 First, create your own config file from the default config in `instance/`.
 Call the config file `application.py`.
 One key value to change is to set `MODE = 'PRODUCTION'`.
-Fill out the rest of the config as nescessary.
+Fill out the rest of the config as necessary.

-To install on the produciton server, run `make install`.
+To install on the production server, run `make install`.
 You must [set up NGINX and Gunicorn] (https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-16-04) to get the site to work.

-To make a change to an existing produciton, do the following.
+To make a change to an existing production, do the following.
 If a new module is required, make sure it is in `requirements.txt`.
 Then run `make restart-prod`.

 # Documentation